wasitha-john/thunder/README.md

 1. **Configure a Gate Client**

     Authorization code flow requires you to setup a gate client to handle the login and error redirection.
+You can implement your own client following the [sample gate client implementation](./frontend/apps/gate/).

-Add the following configurations to the `deployment.yaml` file to configure your own gate client.
+    Add the following configurations to the `deployment.yaml` file to configure the gate client.

     ```yaml
     gate_client: